nmantani/FileInsight-plugins/README.txt

 * Fill
   Fill selected region with specified hex pattern

+* Find PE file
+  Find PE file from selected region (the whole file if not selected)

 * Guess 256 byte XOR keys
   Guess 256 byte XOR keys from selected region (the whole file if not selected) based on the byte frequency